-- 3 tbsp bread crumbs
+- 3 tablespoons bread crumbs, unseasoned

-- 1 tsp paprika
+- 1 teaspoon paprika

-- 1 tsp salt
+- 1 teaspoon salt

-- 1 tsp pepper
+- 1 teaspoon pepper

 - butter to fry

-- In a large bowl, mix the minced meat, diced onion, cracked egg, bread crumbs, mustard, paprika, salt, and pepper together for a few minutes until the ingredients are thoroughly mixed and stay together when you form a rough ball in your hand.
+- Mix everything together for a few minutes with your clean hands until the ingredients are thoroughly mixed and stay together when you form a rough ball in your hand.
 The consistency is important to stop the meatballs from falling apart later.
 If the mixture feels too wet/sticky, add a few more breadcrumbs.

-- Heat approx. 1-2 tbsp (depending on your pan size) butter in a large pan.
-Once the butter is melted and hot, add (some) of the meatballs and fry them on medium heat for approx. 5-8 minutes until the bottom is browned.
+- Heat approximately 1-2 tablespoons of butter (depending on your pan size) in a large frying pan.
+Once the butter is melted and hot, add (some) of the meatballs and fry them on medium-low heat for approximately 7-10 minutes until the bottom is browned.

 - These meatballs can be served with many different side dishes.
 Classic choices are potato and pasta salad, mashed potatoes with gravy, fried potatoes, or a simple slice of bread and mustard.

 This nutritional information has been estimated by an online nutrition calculator.
 It should only be seen as a rough calculation and not a replacement for professional dietary advice.
-The exact values can vary depending on the specific ingredients used.

 I was looking for a recipe for the German meatballs my grandmother made and this looks like it!
 I originally did an internet sea4ch for what she called them, but nothing came up.
 Her term was “Fleishglasel” – do you have any idea how that differs?
 (The spelling may not be correct)